MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 ### Traversing nested data

-A path in a nested collection can be seen as a specialized query.

-For example, the attribute *employee* corresponds to a query which maps a collection of departments to associated employees.
+A record field can be seen as a specialized query.
+For example, the field *employee* corresponds to a query which maps a collection of departments to associated employees.

     dept_employee = column(:employee)